-Dependent on the choice of 'Areas grouped by' the dropdown is then populated.
-In the example above choosing 'Deprivation decile' determines that a choice of deprivation deciles is offered - "Most deprived" is selected in this instance.
-Subsequent options are offered in 'Area', these are based on the previous selections: e.g., Birmingham is one of the Counties/UAs in the "Most deprived" decile.
+Dependent on the choice of 'Areas grouped by' the drop down is then populated (in the example above: choosing 'Deprivation decile' determines that a choice of deprivation deciles are offered - Most deprived selected in this instance).
+Subsequently options are offered in 'Area', these are based on the previous selections: e.g., Birmingham is one of the Counties/UAs in the "Most deprived" decile.